-Our quantitative findings are also related to previous papers highlighting the role of demographics, combined with lifecycle saving behavior, in explaining international capital flows.
 These include empirical studies such as Lane and Milesi-Ferretti (2002), and quantitative analyses focusing on OECD countries such as Domeij and Flodén (2006) and Ferrero (2010).

 The decline in the household saving rate in the U.S. and its rise in China have, independently, garnered a lot of attention.
 The particular stance we take in this paper is that global forces shaped these patterns simultaneously.
-That is not to say that there are no separate, country-specific, reasons why the U.S. saving rate may have declined and China's saving rate may have risen.
+That is not to say that there are no separate, country-specific, reasons why the U.S. saving rate may have declined and why China's saving rate may have risen.
 As our theory relies on one single global mechanism, unsurprisingly, it falls short of explaining the full divergence of saving rates across countries.
 We thus view the alternative explanations relevant to each of these economies as complementary to ours in accounting for the full dynamics of savings.
-Our work is therefore partly related to a series of papers attempting to explain the large decline in the U.S. household saving rate, summarized in Parker (2000) and Guidolin and La Jeunesse (2009), as well as to a large literature tackling corporate savings.
+Our work is therefore partly related to a series of papers attempting to explain the large decline in the U.S. household saving rate, summarized in Parker (2000) and Guidolin and La Jeunesse (2009),9 as well as to a large literature tackling the "Chinese saving puzzle" (Modigliani and Cao (2004)), recently surveyed in Yang, Zhang and Zhou (2011), and Yang (2012).10 In a nutshell, our work provides a micro-founded explanation for the emergence of a 'global saving glut' (Bernanke (2005)) that induced a decline in the world interest rate and the subsequent saving divergence.